lexibank/tlopo/out/vol1/chapter7.md

-As the Central Pacific languages in this comparison are all in the Fiji - West Polynesia region and innovations in canoe design are known to have moved freely within this region, the PCP antiquity of &ast;vana may be questioned.
-On the other hand, the correspondences Fijian v, Tongan, Samoan I are regular, unlike recent Fijian-Polynesian borrowings, where Fijian v has been borrowed as v.
+As the Central Pacific languages in this comparison are all in the Fiji - West Polynesia region and innovations in canoe design are known to have moved freely within this region, the PCP antiquity of _&ast;vanā_ may be questioned.
+On the other hand, the correspondences Fijian _v_, Tongan, Samoan _f_ are regular, unlike recent Fijian-Polynesian borrowings, where Fijian _v_ has been borrowed as _v_.
 There is a possible cognate in Mota.

 <a id="p-197"></a>